netdata/netdata/packaging/installer/methods/kickstart.md

 bash <(curl -Ss https://my-netdata.io/kickstart.sh) --claim-token=TOKEN --claim-rooms=ROOM1,ROOM2
 ```

+Please note that to run it you will either need to have root privileges or run it with the user that is running the agent, more details on the [Connect an agent without root privileges](#connect-an-agent-without-root-privileges) section.

 ## Verify script integrity

 To use `md5sum` to verify the integrity of the `kickstart.sh` script you will download using the one-line command above,